crossplane/crossplane/docs/install-crossplane.md

 * [Kubernetes cluster](https://kubernetes.io/docs/setup/)
   * For example [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/), minimum version `v0.28+`
 * [Helm](https://docs.helm.sh/using_helm/), minimum version `v2.9.1+`.
-  * Make sure Helm is initialized with sufficient permissions to work on `crossplane-system` namespace.
+  * For Helm 2, make sure Tiller is initialized with sufficient permissions to work on `crossplane-system` namespace.

 ## Installation

 Helm charts for Crossplane are currently published to the `alpha` and `master` channels.
 In the future, `beta` and `stable` will also be available.

+> If you're using Helm 3, make sure you create the `crossplane-system` namespace (or the namespace you'd like to install crossplane) beforehand since Helm 3 does not create that for you automatically anymore.

 ### Alpha